 Christopher C. Camut, 46.
-Mr. Camut has been our Vice President, Government Contracts and Special Projects since August 14, 2009.
-Prior to that he was our Vice President, Chief Financial Officer since the merger on August 3, 2007 and from January 2007 until August 3, 2007 held the same position with Former PharmAthene prior to the merger.
+Mr. Camut has been our Vice President, Chief Financial Officer since the merger on August 3, 2007 and from January 2007 through August 3, 2007 held the same position with Former PharmAthene prior to the merger.
 Mr. Camut brings more than 14 years of experience in health care and technology corporate finance and investment banking to PharmAthene.
 Most recently, from August 2005 through December 2006, Mr. Camut served as Chief Financial Officer for RecoverCare LLC, a specialty medical equipment provider based in Plymouth Meeting, Pennsylvania.
 From 2000 through 2005, Mr. Camut was a Managing Director for Wachovia Securities' Equity Capital Markets and the Corporate & Investment Banking Groups.
 Mr. Camut received his Master of Business Administration from the University of Chicago Graduate School of Business, Chicago, Illinois, and holds a Bachelor of Science in Chemical Engineering from the University of Maryland, College Park, Maryland.